open-telemetry/oteps/text/metrics/0000-multivariate-timeseries.md

 ![Multivariate time-series model](multivariate-time-series-model.png)

 ## Internal details

+The three following approaches have been identified to implement this proposal:
+1. Add the concept of multivariate time-series in addition to the existing metric object defined in the InstrumentationLibraryMetrics message.
+2. Replace the existing Metric message by a generalized version supporting multivariate time-series represented in a columnar encoding.
+3. Use the structured logs and introduce the concept of schema to support the definition of metrics directly in the logs.

+The first option is fully backward compatible with the existing protocol.

+The second option unify the representation of univariate and multivariate time-series at the protocol level.
+This approach is not backward compatible with the existing protocol.

+The third option will require more work, will not leverage the existing metric-oriented processing layer already in place to filter and aggregate metrics, and will not simplify the understandability of the Open Telemetry model as metrics will be defined in multiple locations.
+An alternative to this option will be to unify every data (metric, log, trace) to a unique internal representation based on the concept of structured event.
+Although interesting, this option can't easily be introduced at this stage of development of the Open Telemetry protocol without a complex modification of the eco-system.

+The selection between option 1 and 2 is a decision to be made on the basis of the changes the community is willing to accept at this level of protocol maturity.
+The option 2 offers a more unified experience than option 1 and should be preferred if the introduction of incompatible changes are accepted by the community.

 [TBD]
 From a technical perspective, how do you propose accomplishing the proposal?
 In particular, please explain: